 \subsection{Retrieving Task Tree}

-First, a goal node $N_{Goal}$ in the FOON is identified as a desired goal.
-The initial task tree $T_{task}$ will be empty. $T_{task}$ will be populated with functional units which make $N_{Goal}$.
-To guide our searching process, we require a set of lists: a list of all items in the environment ($L_{scene}$), a list of items we do not know how to make ($L_{search}$), and a list of functional units which produce nodes in $L_{search}$ ($S$).
+Let $N_{Goal}$ be a goal node in the FOON that has been identified as a desired goal or product given to the robot.
+The initial task tree $T$ will be empty. $T$ will be populated with functional units that make $N_{Goal}$ (i.e. functional units that will output this goal).
+To facilitate the search, we require a set of lists: a list of all items available to the robot in the kitchen or its environment ($K$), a list of items we do not know how to make ($S$), and a list of candidate functional units that produces nodes in $S$ ($C$).

-We begin by adding $N_{Goal}$ to our list of items to search $L_{search}$.
-We then search the universal FOON $G_{FOON}$ for all procedures which make the head of $L_{search}$ which is denoted as $N_{Current}$; we would add these units to list $S$.
-Once this list is fully populated, we then search for the functional unit $FU_{i}$ in $S$ which we can execute in its entirety.
-This is determined by the availability of objects in each functional unit as listed in $L_{scene}$.
-If we find all input objects $N_{Input}$ in any unit, we can add this unit to $T_{task}$ and mark $N_{Current}$ as seen.
+Before the search is initiated, we add $N_{Goal}$ to $S$, as it is an object we do not initially know how to make.
+We commence the search by removing the first element from $S$, which is denoted as $N_{Head}$, and we search the universal FOON $G_{FOON}$ for all procedures that output $N_{Head}$; we would add these units to list $C$ as potential actions to take.
+Once we have identified all candidate units for $C$, we then search for the ideal functional unit $FU_{i}$ in $C$ that we can execute in its entirety.
+This is determined by the availability of objects in each functional unit as listed in $K$.
+In other words, if we find that all input objects $N_{Input}$ in any unit are available in $K$, we can add this unit to $T$ and mark $N_{Head}$ as ``solveable'' or seen.